Craig David says 'Bo' Selecta!' impression was "bullying": "There was no real accountability"

 David continued: “It just feels a bit of a coincidence that it happened to come at a time when George Floyd has been killed in broad daylight in America.
 To then have the Black Lives Matter movement… protests around the world.

-“And then [Francis’ apology] comes at a time as a reaction to something that really should never have gone there, in terms of ever putting a rubber mask on that’s blackface, which it was.
+“And then [Francis’ apology] comes as a reaction to something that really should never have gone there, in terms of ever putting a rubber mask on that’s blackface, which it was.

 “And it’s just being accountable for that.
 I think that, ultimately, I never really spoke about that.
 And the coincidence of it just felt too timely.
 I feel emotional speaking about it, because I just felt like I was talking on behalf of so many people who’ve been bullied and experienced that.”